Nuclearpotato69/Capy-Control/README.md

 - `/swarm [player]` - Make alts swarm around a target randomly

 ### Formations
-- `/rline` - Line up to the right of main account
+- `/rline [player] or /rline` - Align all alts to the right of the main account or a specified player.
-- `/lline` - Line up to the left of main account
+- `/lline [player] or /lline` - Align all alts to the left of the main account or a specified player.
-- `/bline` - Line up behind main account
+- `/bline [player] or /bline` - Line up all alts directly behind the main account or a specified player.
-- `/bring` - Bring all alts to main account
+- `/bring [player]` - Instantly teleport all alts to the main account’s location.
+- `/goto [player]` - Instantly teleport all alts to the players location.
-- `/circle` - Form a circle around main account
+- `/circle [player] or /circle` - Form a circle around main account or a specified player.
 - `/worm [player]` - Follow in a chain formation

 ### Special Movements